Page Content Portlet

 Protecting water quality is important for maintaining the health of the local ecosystem and the community.
 Anything other than rainwater that enters a stormdrain or any other part of the stormwater system is considered an illicit discharge, which is prohibited by the County Code’s Illicit Discharge and Illegal Connection (IDIC) Ordinance.
 DWR investigates potential illicit discharges into our surface waters.
 Visit the Protecting our Waterways page for more information about these pollutants.
 If you suspect a possible illicit discharge violation, please call 678.376.7000 immediately to report it.

 DWR inspectors also are required to audit certain priority industrial activities.
 These audits are designed to assess compliance with the IDIC.
-For information on industry specific water quality guidelines, click here.
+Read more about industry specific water quality guidelines.

 In addition to investigating potential pollution sources, DWR also regularly monitors surface waters throughout the county.
 Active and ongoing monitoring is an important component for DWR to be aware of the current conditions in county waterways and take steps to address and reduce any harmful impacts.
 To see real-time monitoring data, visit the USGS website.